minibolt-guide/minibolt/guide/bitcoin/blockchain-explorer.md

   $ npm run start
   ```

-Now point your browser to the secure access point provided by the NGINX web proxy, for example <https://raspibolt.local:4000> (or your nodes IP address like <https://192.168.0.20:4000>).
+Now point your browser to the secure access point provided by the NGINX web proxy, for example <https://minibolt.local:4000> (or your nodes IP address like <https://192.168.0.20:4000>).

 Your browser will display a warning because we use a self-signed SSL certificate.
 We can do nothing about that because we would need a proper domain name (e.g., https://yournode.com) to get an official certificate that browsers recognize.
 Click on "Advanced" and proceed to the Block Explorer web interface.

-* If you see a lot of errors on the RaspiBolt command line, then Bitcoin Core might still be indexing the blockchain.
+* If you see a lot of errors on the MiniBolt command line, then Bitcoin Core might still be indexing the blockchain.
   You need to wait until reindexing is done before using the BTC RPC Explorer.

 * Stop the Explorer in the terminal with `Ctrl`-`C` and exit the "btcrpcexplorer" user session.